historical-theology/cv/README.md

 3. Denial of *all* orphaned and widowed lines with the (admittedly draconian) command `\usepackage[defaultlines=100,all]{nowidow}`

 4. Overhauled header, including automatic dating for the document with `\usepackage[useregional]{datetime2}` in the preamble and, subsequently, the `\today` command in the header itself

+## Sample

+CV.pdf is available in this repository as a sample of LuaLaTeX output with this template.